jakiiskinen/core-identity-tablestorage/README.md

 Table storage provider for AspNet Core Identity

 ## How to configure
-- Create an instance of `IDataContextSettingsProvider`, set the settings correctly and add it as a service.
+- Create an instance of `DataContextSettingsProvider` (or roll your own by implementing `IDataContextSettingsProvider`), set the properties correctly and add it as a service.
 - Call `IdentityBuilder` extension method `AddTableStorageIdentity<TUser>()`
 - Call` IdentityBuilder.AddUserStore<UserStore<TUser>>()`